-It is cheap and affordable to travel to Glasgow by train with TrainPal, as Scotland's largest city can be reached from all major cities in the UK.
+It is cheap and affordable to travel from Glasgow by train with TrainPal, as Scotland's largest city can be reached from all major cities in the UK.
 The main station is Glasgow Central Station.
 If you are travelling from European cities such as Paris, Amsterdam or Berlin, you can choose a direct train to Glasgow or choose a stop-over train to reach your destination.

 Glasgow City Centre and Queen Street are located in the heart of the city and are connected to the subway system, so when you catch the train to Glasgow, it is easy to reach the hotels and attractions.